HagOrMan/Island_Builder/README.md

 ### Legend
 - `-i` = input file path to use
 - `-o` = output file path to use
 - `-X` = (optional) run in debug mode.
-This uses basic colours to view the connections between polygons and their neighbours, whose centroids are joined by a specially coloured segment.
+This uses basic colours to view the connections between polygons and their neighbours, where centroids are red and are joined by a grey segment.
+Regular segments are white.